Chef Jeremiah

+Chef Jeremiah is an American chef.

 Early career

 Chef Jeremiah's career began in 1998 at Johnson & Wales Culinary School in North Miami, Florida.
 After his training, he worked at Michelin-starred elBulli (under Ferran Adrià), wd~50, Noma, Restaurant Aquavit, Spice Market, and Café Grey.

 Restaurant and street food projects

 In 2009, Chef Jeremiah converted a 1962 Airstream trailer into a mobile kitchen and launched gastroPod Miami, a street food truck in South Florida.
 Within a year, gastroPod was named Best Food Truck by the Miami New Times.
 Specialties over the years have included the Old Dirty Dog (a smoked short-rib hot dog on a potato bun and topped with sweet/spicy slaw), the Bánh Mì Taco (oxtail, trotters, country pâté, and pickled radishes), the Sloppy José with brisket and Curry in a Hurry (vegan curry with rice).
 Later, gastroPod expanded to add the semi-annual podBrunch series in roving locations.
-One such event at the Wolfsonian Museum in Miami Beach] Florida, featured a prix fixe menu of French toast ice cream, egg and potato taco, charred yam cavatelli and pumpkin spice bundt cakes, among other items.
+One such event at the Wolfsonian Museum in Miami Beach Florida featured a prix fixe menu of French toast ice cream, egg and potato taco, charred yam cavatelli and pumpkin spice bundt cakes, among other items.

 In 2012, Chef Jeremiah expanded his business beyond gastroPod with The Pickle Peoples.
 In an interview, Chef Jeremiah said his Kickstarter-funded pickling project "is about using technology and cutting-edge techniques to streamline a time-honored tradition."
 Some of his pickled creations have been used in specialty cocktails at the pop-up bar The Broken Shaker.

 In late 2013, Chef Jeremiah opened Subatomic Sandwiches at the Wolfsonian-FIU museum in Miami Beach, Florida.
-The "throw-back" sub shop features twists on classic sandwiches and "house-made everything", including bread.